Home / Articles / 2026 Low Tox Year in Review

 Part Two: The Science

-The biggest research story of 2026 so far is what microplastics are doing inside the human body, particularly in the brain.
+The biggest research story this year is what microplastics are doing inside the human brain.

 The Nature Health brain tumor study (April 2026)